-This will be a 1-year study conducted during the first field season (2014).
+This will be a one year study conducted during the first field season (2014).
 Desktop and pre-field work will begin in late 2013, after FERC's study plan approval.
-Field work will focus on the peak recreational season with exact start and stop dates to be determined in consultation with stakeholders, and is anticipated to start May 1 through September 30, 2014.
+Field work will focus on the peak recreational season with exact start and stop dates to be determined in consultation with the recreation working group, and is anticipated to start May 1 through September 30, 2014.

-The estimated budget for the study is approximately \$350,000.
+The estimated budget for the study is approximately \$3580,000.